GameServerManagers/LinuxGSM-Docs/README.md

 The Linux Game Server Managers are tested to work on the following Linux distros.

 * Debian based \(Ubuntu, Mint etc.\).
+    * Ubuntu 16.04 or later reccomended
+    * Debian 8 or later
 * Redhat based \(CentOS, Fedora etc.\).
+    * CentOS 7 or later
+    * Fedora 20 or later

 Other distros are likely to work but are not fully tested.